 - Lower: Lumbar spine.

-Discs are categorized by the spinal region they are located.
+Disks are categorized by the spinal region they are located.

 Though most commonly seen in the lower back, herniation could occur anywhere along your spine.
 The symptoms you experience will depend on the specific location of the injury and the severity.